zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6.thirdlines -> write the script that displays third lines 7.file -> write the script that displays file
-8.cwd state -> write the script that displsays cwd files
+8.cwd state -> write the script that displsays cwd files 9.duplicate last files -> write the script that duplicates the last lines